RouterRoidz/WiiU-SWKBD-scripts/README.md

 Make sure you provide the correct Title ID when downloading the MVplayer file.

+If it still happens, despite replacing the proper region file, RIP.

 ### Q: I get an error message (no freeze) on the browser when trying to run any of the exploits!

 A: The replaced `mvplayer.rpl` file was reverted back to the system default.
 Replace the file via FTP and try again

+### Q: What does this work on?

+A: This has been tested on all homebrew methods and all of them work, which currently include Haxchi, CBHC, Tiramisu and Aroma

+### Q: Ro's custom keyboard freezes my console, despite me having CFW!
+(Tiramisu or Aroma)

+A: Make sure you have the sigpatches module in the appropriate folder.
+If you don't have this, the console will freeze.

+If you installed it without any CFW, congratulations dumbass, you've bricked.
 # What keys do what

 - KB1 thru KB3 = Hacked symbols and special unicode characters.
 0009 is included in KB3 here (the key with the red rectangle on it) ![0009](https://user-images.githubusercontent.com/54253840/152971588-25d92cfc-56fe-4942-98c2-2c874b365f1c.png)